-В. ORGA NIZATION' S ELIGIBILITY TO APPLY/MINIMUM REQUIRE MENTS 1.
-Organizati nization successful responded to LOI No. MHSA/70?
-2. Single organization is submitting a single agency application only.
-(NOTE: No partnerships, multi-organization, or fiscal sponsorships applications will be accepted.
-No more than one (1) application per applying organization will be accepted.)
-3. Organization will obtain County approval in writing at the time of contract negotiation for subcontracting any portion of the work?
+В. ORGA NIZATION' S ELIGIBILITY TO APPLY/MINIMUM REQUIRE EMENTS 1.
+Organizati ion successful res sponded to LOI No. MHSA/70?
+2. multi-orga application anization is submitting a single agency application only.
+(NOTE: No partnerships, nization, or fiscal sponsorships applications will be accepted.
+No more than one (1) a per applying organization will be accepted.)
+3. ion will obtain ( cting any portion County approval in writing at the time of contract negotiation for of the work?
 4. Organizati ve(s) was represented at the RFA No. MHSA/071 Mandatory Na me(s) of Or ganization Repre esentative(s) in attendance 5.
 Medi-Cal occurring must also services that in substance use dis or more years' experience providing community-based outpatient cludes moderate-to-high intensity specialty mental health, and co-sorder services to adults living with serious mental illness.
-Experience ervention services defined as a service requiring an immediate response rrisis. Но w many yea ars?
-6. systems: 1 nental health sy or more years' experience collaborating with all of the following estem of care/Mental Health Plans (MHP), law enforcement, court resources, hospitals and health care systems. • iences of collabo ration.
-Duration of Collaboration (ex: June 2007-June List the Agency/Organization 2010) 7.
-7. Organization has three (3) or more years' experience utilizing culturally informed care, trauma informed care, wellness and recovery action planning, and wellness, recovery and resiliency principles related to the provision of mental health treatment and support for adults, and their families/caregivers.
+Experience ervention services defined as a service requiring an immediate response crisis. Но w many yea ars?
+6. systems: 1 mental health sy or more years' experience collaborating with all of the following estem of care/Mental Health Plans (MHP), law enforcement, court resources, hospitals and health care systems.
+List experiences of collaboration.
+Duration of Collaboration (ex: June 2007-June List the Agency/Organization 2010) 7. or more years' experience utilizing culturally informed care, trauma informed care, wellness and recovery action planning, and wellness, recovery and resiliency principles related to the provision of mental health treatment and support for adults, and their families/caregivers.
 8. 8.
 Organization has at least three (3) consecutive years within the past ten (10) years utilizing the same evidenced based practice (EBP), promising practice (PP), and/or community defined practice (CDP).
-EBP, PP and CDP are defined in Attachment 10, "Review Process for Implementation of New Clinical Practices Policy", of this RFA. • vide the followin ng details below.
+EBP, PP and CDP are defined in Attachment 10, "Review Process for Implementation of New Clinical Practices Policy", of this RFA.
+If yes, provide the following details below.
 Attach supplementary sheets if necessary.
-Year Range Utilized (ex: 2007-2010) Evidence Based Practice, Promising Practice, Community Defined Practice ctice
+Uti ar Range ilized (ex: 07-2010) Ev idence Based Practice, Promising Practice, Community Defined Pra actice